mrhsce/reward-system-bot/README.md

 fun             -1              /subtract fun x         I had fun for x hours Work            1/4             /add work x             I worked for x hours Study           1/3             /add study x            I studied for x hours

+On the server it should be executed in background:
+      nohup python main.py > /dev/null 2>&1&